eventials/django-pjax/README.rst

 First, read about `how to use jQuery-PJAX`_ and pick one of the techniques there.

-Next, make sure the views you’re PJAXing are using TemplateResponse_.
+Next, make sure the views you're PJAXing are using TemplateResponse_.
-You can’t use Django-PJAX with a normal ``HttpResponse``, only ``TemplateResponse``.
+You can't use Django-PJAX with a normal ``HttpResponse``, only ``TemplateResponse``.

 PJAX decorator